Anish1294/minervini-trend-template-screener/README.md

 ### GitHub Actions setup

 Configure GitHub Pages to use **GitHub Actions** as its publishing source.
-Add the following repository secret:
+The workflow opens a short-lived SSH tunnel to the database server; PostgreSQL is never exposed to GitHub's changing runner IP ranges.
+Add these repository
+secrets:

 `PUBLIC_SNAPSHOT_DATABASE_URL`

-It must be a read-only PostgreSQL credential limited to `screening_metrics` and `price_daily`, the two tables required by `scripts/refresh_snapshot.py`.
+This is the `public_snapshot_reader` credential, pointed at the tunnel endpoint (`127.0.0.1:15433` in the workflow), and limited to `screening_metrics` and `price_daily`, the two tables required by `scripts/refresh_snapshot.py`.

+`PUBLIC_SNAPSHOT_SSH_KEY`

+The private Ed25519 key for the dedicated `snapshot-tunnel` OS account on the database server.
+It must not be a root or pipeline-server key.

+`PUBLIC_SNAPSHOT_SSH_KNOWN_HOSTS`

+The pinned SSH host-key line for the database server.
+This prevents the Action from trusting an unverified host during tunnel setup.

 The workflow derives the standard Pages `current.json` URL automatically.
 If you use a custom Pages domain, add the repository variable `PUBLIC_SNAPSHOT_URL` with that URL; this lets retries preserve the existing payload when the database session has not changed.